Yankees vs. Padres Player Props Betting Odds

-Player props can be found for Gleyber Torres and Juan Soto, among others, when the New York Yankees host the San Diego Padres at Yankee Stadium on Saturday at 1:05 PM ET.
+Gleyber Torres and Juan Soto are two of the top players with prop bets on the table when the New York Yankees and the San Diego Padres square off at Yankee Stadium on Sunday (at 1:35 PM ET).

 Bet on this matchup or its props with DraftKings!